 - What access do those vendors have?

-- Which authentication methods, such as multi-factor authentication, do you use for information access?
+- Which authentication methods, such as multi-factor authentication, are used for information access?

-- Where, physically, does your company store information?
+- Where does the company physically store information?

 - Do remote workers access information?
-How so?
+If so, how?

 - Which networks transmit information?